Attention-Grabbing Media Success Story | HeyGen

-Attention Grabbing Media® (AGM) is a full-service marketing agency dedicated to helping businesses grow through innovative strategies that drive revenue and expand market presence.
-Specialising in e-commerce, social media, and email marketing, AGM has built an impressive track record.
+Attention Grabbing Media® (AGM) is a full-service marketing agency dedicated to helping businesses thrive through innovative strategies that drive revenue and expand market presence.
+Specializing in e-commerce, social media, and email marketing, AGM has built an impressive track record.
 One of its standout achievements is its work with NaturalSlim®, a health and wellness brand founded by Manuel Suarez and his father, Frank Suarez.

-The brand has grown exponentially and has more than 10 million social media followers, largely due to AGM’s expertise.
-Looking to extend NaturalSlim’s reach beyond its established Latin American audience, AGM turned to HeyGen’s AI video technology to overcome localisation challenges, streamline workflows, and enhance client campaigns.
+The brand has grown exponentially and has over 10 million social media followers, largely due to AGM’s expertise.
+Looking to extend NaturalSlim’s reach beyond its established Latin American audience, AGM turned to HeyGen’s AI video technology to overcome localization challenges, streamline workflows, and enhance client campaigns.

 Expanding NaturalSlim’s reach into European and English-speaking markets presented a unique challenge.
 Frank Suarez, the face of NaturalSlim, was known for his educational videos on health and metabolism.
 These videos were pivotal in building audience trust but were predominantly in Spanish.